uri-yanover/4qbits/_posts/2022-10-24-defining-israeli-tech-success.md

 Another model, especially valuable with deep tech, is - keeping it small until the tech/business catches on, and vertically integrating into a much larger industry.
 Such are the stories of Gong, Vayyar and Flytrex.
 This attitude requires years of perseverance, or extreme luck being bought out early – one example being Alooma.

 A third model is to bootstrap with a geographic pivot in mind - hack together a product with a small team in Israel, win over a niche and then transfer the organization to America.
 This requires careful choreography and a properly calibrated set of incentives early on, but is doable as long as the head is kept level.
-I consider SentinnelOne as an example of this pattern.
+I consider Sentinel One as an example of this pattern.

 A fourth model, and probably the only way to genuinely "go big" while remaining mostly Israeli is to focus on the integration/solutions space - this space is heavily stigmatized in a lot of places but less so in Israel.